deeptechlabs/tuner.algo.extrapol/README.md

-# Extrapolating Learning Curves of Deep Neural Networks
+# Speeding up Automatic Hyperparameter Optimization of Deep Neural Networks by Extrapolation of Learning Curves

 By Tobias Domhan, Jost Tobias Springenberg, and Frank Hutter, 2014.
+University of Freiburg, Freiburg, Germany {domhant,springj,fh}@cs.uni-freiburg.de

 Experienced human experts in deep learning commonly rely on a large “bag of tricks” to determine model hyperparameters (Bengio, 2012), as well as learning rates for stochastic